Choosing a Global Entry Strategy

 Multinational organizations may choose to engage in full-scale production and marketing abroad by directly investing in wholly-owned subsidiaries.
 As opposed to the previously mentioned methods of entry, this type of entry results in a company directly owning manufacturing or marketing subsidiaries overseas.
 This enables firms to compete more aggressively abroad, because they are literally “in” the marketplace.
 However, because the subsidiary is responsible for all the marketing activities in a foreign country, this method requires a much larger investment.
 It’s also a risky strategy because it requires a complete understanding of business conditions and customs in a foreign country.

 U.S. Commercial Centers

-These centers provides resources to promote the export of U.S. goods and services abroad.
+These centers provide resources to promote the export of U.S. goods and services abroad.
 The commercial center does this by familiarizing U.S. firms with industries, markets, and customs in other countries.
 U.S. commercial centers provide the following services: business facilities; translation and clerical services; a commercial library with legal information; and assistance with contracts and export/import arrangements.
-They also facilitate contacts between buyers, seller, bankers, distributors, and governmental officials.
+They also facilitate contacts between buyers, sellers, bankers, distributors, and governmental officials.
 These resources represent a low-risk way to gain information and familiarity about new overseas markets.

 If a company lacks the resources or expertise to enter a foreign market, it can hire trade intermediaries, who possess the necessary the contacts and relationships in those markets.
 These entrepreneurial middlemen typically purchase U.S.-produced goods at a rate below a manufacturer’s best discount and then resell them in overseas markets.